Trader Joe’s BOBA TEA Kit (Brown Sugar Tapioca Pearls Drink)

 TIP: Do not microwave these as they will not get crispy!

 I think they needed a little something to them to jazz them up.
-I think you will want some kind of sauce with these.
 Maybe Sriracha or Peri-peri sauce.
 Zhough.
 Bomba.
 Magnifisauce.
-At the very least I would add a little garlic or even garlic powder on these if you make them.
 The thing that perked this up a little bit for me was putting on a little TJ’s TAMARIND SAUCE, basically a tamarind chutney sauce.
 Perhaps some CHILE CRISP would be good for these?

 I think these may really benefit matching with either Trader Joe’s GARLIC ACHAAR or Mango Chutney

-As my wife told me “just one is enough” – that is not a good review from her, as she likes most anything I make.
+My wife told me “just one is enough” for her – that is not a good review from her, as she likes most anything I make.
 So personally we didn’t find these as good as some other Trader Joe’s Indian frozen items.
 But again, these do seem popular and a few readers have written in that they really like these Masala Burgers, especially if they do something to it to jazz it up.
 I have two good friends who are vegetarian who told me she loves these TJ’s Vegetable Burgers and buys them all the time.

 As they say, to each his own.These might be worth checking out to see what you think, especially if you need vegetarian options.